FoniksFox/Chatting-App/Boris/README.md

 This structure prioritizes semantic meaning, making the app more accessible and maintainable.

+### CSS Structure

+The app aims to use the best css practices possible, and for that the following structure emerges:

+- **Styles:** Contains the global variables, configurations, the layout of the "main" component, default styles for elements and utility classes.
+- **Themes:** Contains the css in charge of all the colors and a light and dark color scheme.
+It is planned to add support for system colors in the future, for a more native appearance.
+- **Responsive:** Will contain the css in charge of making the app responsive, especially on the screen width.
+It is supposed - in the future - to change from the two-panel layout to a single-panel layout when the screen is too narrow.
+- **Chat and Contacts:** Separate css files each meant to handle it's panel.

+This structure ensures a clear hierarchy and order.

 ## Learning Goals

 - Master CSS Grid and Flexbox for complex layouts